ZktAk/KSP-Flight-Planner/README.md

 # Planned Additions
-1. Spacecraft Construction: Add antennas and power systems to a spacecraft object and get battery sizing recommendations based on selected hardware.
+1. Spacecraft Construction & Power Sizing: Add antennas and power systems to a spacecraft object and get battery sizing recommendations based on selected hardware.
+The battery calculator will account for solar panel size, time spent in eclipse of the current orbital body, and — where applicable — time spent in the eclipse shadow of that body's parent.
 2. KOS Script Generation: Automatically output a Kerbol Operating System script to fully automate the planned flight.
 3. Orbit-Origin Missions: Currently all missions must begin from a launch off a planetary surface.
 A planned addition will allow missions to start from an existing orbit, enabling mid-flight replanning and multi-leg mission chaining.